 The number of Linux boxes that the University of Maryland was adding to its Center for Advanced Study of Language (CASL) department was increasing by leaps and bounds.
-It was growing so fast, in fact, that the CASL team had recently started
+It was growing so fast, in fact, that the CASL team had recently started to expand physically into new buildings on the Maryland campus.

 But for a historically Microsoft-centric shop, this expansion posed a problem.